Skip to content

 Mrs. Miranti wasn't new to Montessori.
 Long before Kazu started school, whenever he got restless at home, Mrs. Miranti took him outside.
 Touching rough and smooth tree bark, talking about clouds and the moon.
 Since Kazu was one year old, Mrs. Miranti had been talking with him about everything they saw outdoors.

 When Kazu's younger sibling was born and Mrs. Miranti was busy nursing, the decision was made: big brother goes to school.
 Her first pick was a Montessori school in Gading Serpong, 13 kilometers from home.
-But what she found there felt wrong.
+But it wasn't what she'd hoped for.
 "They were giving him worksheets.
 And from what I knew, Montessori isn't supposed to be worksheets."
-Kazu cried at that school: the rooms were cramped, with barely any sunlight.
+Kazu wasn't happy there either — the rooms felt closed in, with barely any sunlight coming through.
+Mrs. Miranti knew she needed to keep looking.

 He doesn't feel like this is school.